Information about travel to and from Val Thorens.

 There are also a small number of free shuttles between Val Thorens and Les Menuires, for walkers and cross-country skiers.

-Since winter 2015-16, Val Thorens has a heliport capable of accommodating three helicopters at any one time.
+Val Thorens has a heliport capable of accommodating three helicopters at any one time.
 It is used for helicopter transfers to and from resort, and panoramic helicopter flights.
-It must be questionable whether a ski resort, which relies on cold weather and snow, should be encouraging and facilitating one of the most carbon-intensive forms of transport.

 Snowcarbon have produced a Top Gear-style race to the Alps film, to compare the journey time by train and plane.